hemberg-lab/hemberg-lab.github.io/pages/resources.md

 * [scover](https://github.com/jacobhepkema/scover) is a neural network model in python for *de novo* discovery of regulatory motifs from single-cell data.

-* [scfind](https://github.com/hemberg-lab/scfind) is an R package for fast searches of single-cell data.
+* [scfind](https://github.com/hemberg-lab/scfind) is an R package for fast searches of single-cell data, now alos available as a [python](https://github.com/ShaokunAn/tmp-scfind_py) package.

 * [scHumanNet](https://github.com/netbiolab/scHumanNet) is an R package for reference guided construction of gene networks in human.

+* [scCausalVI](https://github.com/ShaokunAn/scCausalVI) is a python package for causal inference using scRNAseq data.

 ### Other genomics methods